 The program formerly known as British Studies is now the Program in British, Irish and Empire Studies (BIES).
 The change comes as Professor Philippa Levine, former Guggenheim Fellow and 2020–21 Eastman Professor at Oxford University, assumes sole directorial duties after serving as co-Director for several years.
 The four-decade-old program has been remodeled to better encompass […]

-In fall 2018, Associate Professor of Middle Eastern Studies Stephennie Mulder announced to her Arts of Islam students that she was switching things up and scrapping their final research paper.
-Instead, she said, they would all participate in a Wikipedia edit-a-thon, with the goal of better capturing and presenting the richness of Islamic art on […]
+In fall 2018, Associate Professor of Middle Eastern Studies and Art & Art History Stephennie Mulder announced to her Arts of Islam students that she was switching things up and scrapping their final research paper.
+Instead, she said, they would all participate in a Wikipedia edit-a-thon, with the goal of better capturing and presenting the […]

 In the fall of 2024, the Department of Psychology hopes to launch a new, innovative undergraduate major and minor in Behavioral Data Science.
 It would be one of the first such programs in the nation.
 “It’s really a reenvisioning of what an education in psychology can be and how we assess it,” says Professor David […]